Flourishing: Old Testament

 Flourishing of the “just man”.
 The imagery that compares the just or righteous person to a flourishing tree can be found in many places in the Hebrew Scriptures: Psalm 1:3, “He is like a tree planted by streams of water, that yields its fruit in its season, and its leaf does not wither.”
 Psalm 92:12-14, “The righteous flourish like the palm tree, and grow like a cedar in Lebanon.”
 Jeremiah 17:8, “Blessed is the man who trusts in the LORD, whose trust is the LORD.
 He is like a tree planted by water, that sends out its roots by the stream, and does not fear when heat comes, for its leaves remain green, and is not anxious in the year of drought, for it does not cease to bear fruit.”
 See also, Isaiah 44:4.

 Flourishing of the collective/people/city.
 At times, Israel is compared to a “vine” that has been planted by the hand of God.
 Ezekiel 19:10.

-Hebrew Scripture also expounds on what could be calls “anti-flourishing,” that is, the contrary to flourishing on account of righteousness and Torah meditation: “The wicked are not so, but are like chaff which the wind drives away.”
+Hebrew Scripture also expounds on what could be called “anti-flourishing,” that is, the counterpart to flourishing on account of righteousness and Torah meditation: “The wicked are not so, but are like chaff which the wind drives away.”
 Also: Ps 35:5, Job 21:18.
 Here, too, a prophetic vision is combined with the image of the wicked who commit idolatry do not live and flourish, but instead are like dead bits of straw.
 This imagery is also utilized by John the Baptist to describe the eschatological work of the Messiah, who will judge the wicked and consign them to everlasting burning: “His winnowing fork is in his hand, and he will clear his threshing floor and gather his wheat into the granary, but the chaff he will burn with unquenchable fire.”